I have considered my ways and have turned my steps to your statutes (Psalm 119:59 NIV).

 Take a step back.
 Pray.
 Ask God for vision and perspective.
 Consider His Word.
 Remember His power, provision, and plan.
 Move beyond self-led reactions to Spirit-led responses.
 The late pastor and theologian A.W.
 Tozer wrote, “Sometimes when we get overwhelmed we forget how big God is.”

 Our perspectives change in God’s presence.
 We gain clarity and peace when we adapt God’s perspective instead of our own.
-His sight is pure, full of grace and eternal – while our sight is often imperfect, narrow and worried about the now.
-Proverbs 16:3 says, “Commit to the Lord whatever you do, and He will establish your plans.”
+His sight is pure, full of grace and eternal – while our sight is imperfect, narrow and worried about the now.
+The wise King Solomon encouraged us this way, “Commit to the Lord whatever you do, and he will establish your plans” (Proverbs 16:3 NIV).

-David stepped back in awe of God’s love.
+David often stepped back in awe of God’s love.
 “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?”
-(Psalm 8:3-4)
+(Psalm 8:3-4 NIV)

-He reflected on his own ways verses God’s ways.
-“I meditate on your precept and consider your ways.”
-(Psalm 119:15) “I have considered my ways and have turned my steps to your statutes.”
-(Psalm 119:59)
+He reflected on his own ways versus God’s ways.
+“I meditate on your precept and consider your ways” (Psalm 119:15 NIV).
+“I have considered my ways and have turned my steps to your statutes” (Psalm 119:59 NIV).

 Kennedy rocked the mop that day in our kitchen because she heeded my directions and consistently drew back to gain perspective on her polishing.
 Step back today and position yourself in His grace.
 Consider the big picture.
 Lay your day, your plans, your thankfulness, your people, your problems, your wins and your losses before God.
 Trust His ability to work in and through it all.
 Relish the perspective and peace that rises and then be prepared for those around you to be drawn to the able, faithful God who is at work within you.

-Dear Lord, I know I need to step away from my emotions, expectations, and plans.
+Dear Lord, Help me to step back from my emotions, expectations, and plans.
 I want Your perspective and to respond in ways that please You.
-Please cover me again with grace, order my steps, and equip me fresh with Your Spirit.
+Cover me again with grace, order my steps, and equip me fresh with Your Spirit.

 More from the Girlfriends